 As the government has taken strict vigilance against drug peddling and abuse, innovative Yaba smugglers have been using new ways to carry on the illegal trade by dodging police deployed in the railways, which has become more popular for the business in recent months, official sources said.

-The sources said although the law enforcement agencies including railway police maintain strict vigil, but they have failed to stop the use of railways for drug trafficking.Smugglers have innovative ways to carry the “pink pills” by using women who keep the drugs hidden in “sensitive areas” of their bodies, including the stomach after swallowing plastic bags stuffed with this drug that has become a major worry for the country which borders Myanmar and India.
+The sources said although the law enforcement agencies including railway police maintain strict vigil, but they have failed to stop the use of railways for drug trafficking.Smugglers have innovati8ve ways to carry the “pink pills” by using women who keep the drugs hidden in “sensitive areas” of their bodies, including the stomach after swallowing plastic bags in which is stuffed with this drug that has become a major worry for the country which borders Myanmar and India.

 Wikipedia said Yaba was named ya khayan (hard-working pill) in its early days to ya maa (horse medicine), the drug was named ya ba (crazy pill) in 1996”.
 It was given to horses when pulling carts up steep hills and for other strenuous work in Shan State in Burma.
 Yaba has different names in different countries and in Bangladesh it’s colloquially known as “baba”, “guti”, “laal”, “khawon”, “loppy”, “bichi”.